 I'm a biomechanist with a zoology background (Antwerp University, Belgium), and with a long standing interest in human locomotion.
-I work in the Evolutionary Morphology & Biomechanics Group of the Institute of Ageing and Chronic Disease of the University of Liverpool.
+I work in the Evolutionary Morphology & Biomechanics Group of the Institute of Life Course and Medical Sciences of the University of Liverpool.
 I am equally interested in ultimate questions (how did walking on two legs evolve?) and in proximate questions (how do things work here-and-now).
 Currently my work focuses on taking human locomotion research beyond the simplified conditions we have usually focused on, i.e. walking in a straight line on a flat substrate.
 These are not the conditions in which we evolved and these are also not the conditions we encounter in day-to-day activities.
 Projects include lab work on complex substrates and turning manoeuvres, the effect of footwear on walking, and field work with UK and various indigenous populations.
-I have a great interest in how gait is affected during healthy ageing, as well as in disease, with a particular interest in osteo-arthritis.
+I have a great interest in how gait is affected during healthy ageing as well as in disease.